 There are a number of famous electric guitar models out there, but few are better known than the Fender Stratocaster and Fender Telecaster.
-These guitars are known for almost every aspect of their existence, from their easily recognizable shape and design, to their unique and beloved sound.
+These guitars are known for almost every aspect of their existence, from their easily recognizable shape and design, to their unique and beloved sound profile.

 If you’re planning on buying a new guitar, you may well be deciding between a Stratocaster and a Telecaster — in which case, it can help to know what the major differences between the two guitars are.
 That’s why we’ve put together this guide — here are the biggest differences and similarities between the Fender Telecaster and Fender Stratocaster.